astropy/halotools/README.md

 ## Installation

-You can find detailed installation instructions in the Package Installation section of halotools.readthedocs.org.
+You can find detailed installation instructions in the *Package Installation* section of halotools.readthedocs.org.
 After installing the package, you should navigate to the *Quickstart Guides and Tutorials* section and follow the *Getting started with Halotools* 10-minute tutorial.
-This will get you set up with the default halo catalog so that you can quickly get started with populating mock galaxy populations.
+This will get you set up with the default halo catalog so that you can quickly get started with creating mock galaxy populations.

 ---